Camilla, Duchess Of Cornwall

 1.)
 Mr. Thomas Parker-Bowles

 Married: 6 May 2006

 The relationship between Camilla and the Prince Charles, Prince of Wales began when they met at a polo match in 1970.
+Her reported first words to him were "Your Great Grandfather (Edward VII), and My Great Grandmother (Alice Keppel) were lovers - so how about it".
 Though she became one of the numerous girlfriends of Charles, and he was said to have wanted to marry her, Camilla was seen by royal courtiers as an unsuitable match for the future king.
 Charles had met Camilla too early, and that he had not asked her to wait for him when he went overseas for military duties in 1972.

 In the 1970s, Camilla's sister, Annabel, worked as an artist in New York City.
 At the same time, Charles was acting as Colonel-in-Chief of the Royal Regiment of Wales, and would annually visit the regiment in New York, where he met Annabel.
 Camilla was also known to have visited her sister in New York during this period.
 It was thus said by some that it was then that the couple resumed their relationship, and that it continued throughout the Prince's engagement.
 In fact, at one point Lady Diana Spencer is said to have been snuck aboard the Royal Train for an intimate evening, when in reality, it was years later proven to have been Camilla.
 Prince Charles bulter, Stephen Barry, confirmed an intimate meeting between the two on the night before Charles' wedding to Diana.
 However, though the timing of these tangled relationships has been much discussed and dissected, reliable published reports indicate that they renewed their romantic relationship in the early 1980s.